rwxrob/books/README.md

 # Books

 Here you'll find my perpetually unfinished books.
+I make no promises.
+I have a job.

+## Monorepo magic

 The AsciiDoc monorepo is nice because I can include sections in each book rather than repeat them if they are identical (such as how to start a terminal session).
 It also allows the building of applications that embed the content of the books.
 More on this in the book [*Autodidactic*](https://rwxrob.github.io/books/autodidactic)